 Typical turbulence values range from the default 0.0, which is no turbulence, to 1.0 or more, which is very turbulent.
 If a vector is specified different amounts of turbulence are applied in the x-, y- and z-direction.
-For example turbulence <1.0, 0.6, 0.1> has much turbulence in the x-direction, a moderate amount in the y-direction and a small amount in the z-direction.
+For example has much turbulence in the x-direction, a moderate amount in the y-direction and a small amount in the z-direction.